techlead95/questions-game/README.md

-Real-time quiz game using React.js and WebSocket
+Real-time quiz game using WebSocket, Zustand, shadcn/ui, React Hook Form, and Zod

 # How to run the project
 * Run Docker containers using `docker compose up`.